Best Architectural Glass for Aluminum Windows: Engineering Selection Guide

 Insulated Glass Fogging

-Cause: Single-seal structure aging, moisture penetration, low-grade spacers and desiccants.
+Cause: Single-seal structure aging, moisture penetration, low-grade spacers, and desiccants.

 Solution: Dual-seal insulated glass and high-performance warm-edge systems.